sihwa-park/sihwa-park.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am a recent MS graduate from [System INtelligence Group](https://singkru.github.io/) at Korea University, supervised by Prof. [Seungjun Baek](https://singkru.github.io/).
-I completed my Bachelor of Engineering in Computer Science & Engineering and Mathematics and my Master of Science in Computer Science at Korea University.
+I am an incoming PhD student in Computer Scicence at Cornell University starting from Fall 2024.
+I completed my Bachelor of Engineering in Computer Science & Engineering and Mathematics and my Master of Science in Computer Science at Korea University, supervised by Prof. [Seungjun Baek](https://singkru.github.io/).
 More details in my CV [here.](/cv)

+My research focuses on building more robust and interpretable deep learning models.
+I'm particularly interested in various machine learning theories, especially those related to optimization problems.
+Recently, my attention has shifted towards the learning rate's impact on the optimization process within the learning space.
+This includes exploring methods to select task-specific learning rates, particularly for large models.

 Preferred way of being contacted: __sihwapark@korea.ac.kr__